+Figure 1 : Gaze Directions with Saccades.

 Research Design

 The primary objective of this research is to identify and characterize eye movement patterns during a target object identification task in virtual reality (VR).
 The study will employ advanced eye-tracking technology to capture and analyze participants' gaze behavior as they engage in the specified task within the immersive VR environment.